Leo-rojo/Analysis-of-Waterloo-IV-QoE-dataset/Figure 7 and Figure 8_video ratings and QoE models analysis/README.md

 ## Description
 `data_flow` folder is composed by:

- * MYKSQI folder: python [code](https://github.com/zduanmu/ksqi), with minimum modification in order to be runned in my set-up, that let you train and test various QoE models as described in the paper.
+ * MYKSQI folder: python [code](https://github.com/zduanmu/ksqi), with minimum modification in order to be runned in my set-up, that let you train and test various QoE models as described in the figures.

  * data folder: contains data processed through all the pipeline, results and plots